the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

   });
 ~~~~~~~

-By extracting the rendering logic into one function, which is used by the initial render and every re-rerender, we can extend this one function with the knowledge that it applies to both renderings.
+By extracting the rendering logic into one function, which is used by the initial render and every re-render, we can extend this one function with the knowledge that it applies to both renderings after all.
 In the following, we will not only show the title in the list item element, but also the author.
 First, remove the one line of code where the title gets rendered:

 {title="main.js",lang="javascript"}
 ~~~~~~~